 The Heritage Tree Guidebook

 This 76-page guide has maps, species descriptions, best viewing times, and more.
 Print editions are not currently unavailable.

-Announcing a new interpretive walking tour of 10 downtown Heritage Trees: From Stumptown to Treetown: A Field Guide for Interpreting Portland’s History though its Heritage Trees.
+Announcing a new interpretive walking tour of 10 downtown Heritage Trees: From Stumptown to Treetown: A Field Guide for Interpreting Portland’s History through its Heritage Trees.
 This award-winning book, written by David-Paul B. Hedberg, a graduate student in the Department of History at Portland State University through an internship with Portland Parks & Recreation Urban Forestry, connects historic photos to living trees in the city and invites you to explore some of Portland’s oldest living features.

 Can I Prune or Remove a Heritage Tree?

 A permit from Urban Forestry is required before pruning, applying chemicals or doing any other tree work on a Heritage Tree, whether the tree is in the City right-of-way or on private property.
 A site visit by an Urban Forestry Tree Inspector is required before a permit can be issued for Heritage Tree work.

 A Heritage Tree can only be approved for removal if it is dead, dying, or dangerous.
 The Urban Forestry Commission and Portland City Council must formally decommission the tree before a permit can be issued for removal.